MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-customize-site-content-type.md

 1. Go to the SharePoint admin center.

 2. Under **Content services**, select **Content type gallery**.
-The Content type gallery appears showing all the existing site content types, their respective parent and category.
+The **Content type gallery** page appears showing all the existing site content types, their respective parent and category.
 The one that you select becomes the parent group of your new content type.

 ![Content type gallery](media/content-type-gallery.png)